 No matter what campus they attend, campers will have the opportunity to live the life of a college student for the week.
 They will learn to live with someone other than a sibling or a relative, share community bathrooms, eat dorm food and explore the campus area under the careful supervision of camp staff.
 They also will interact with women who model a high degree of science, mathematics or computer expertise as part of their daily lives.

 Tech Trek is designed to provide every camper with exposure to all core subjects taught, as well as a selection of rotating labs designed to explore individual specialties more deeply.
 Hands-on activities in core classes, rotating labs and field trips at Tech Trek camps help to make math and science fun as well as educational.

 Instructors include credentialed middle school teachers and women currently engaged professionally in math, science or technology fields.
 Campers will be exposed to evening programs in fields such as astronomy, engineering, marine biology, and environmental studies to enhance the learning experience and introduce students to a variety of potential career areas.

 AAUW member volunteers serve as counselors, nurses, classroom aides, and fill in as needed.
 They provide the opportunity to bring like-minded middle school girls together for a week of involvement in math and science enrichment activities, which are fun while educational.
 Junior Counselors, former Tech Trek campers who return as helpers when they are in high school, are now an indispensable part of program.

-Our branch will soon be selecting girls for the 2017 upcoming Tech Trek camp.
+Our branch will soon be selecting girls for the 2018 upcoming Tech Trek camp at U.C.
+Davis from July 22nd thru July 28th.
 The State Projects Oversight Committee, along with former Tech Trekker Rae’Bel Neary, prepared a video for branches to use to tell girls about the Tech Trek experience.
 Please click HERE to find the video.

-If you have any questions, please contact Linda Patterson at email@example.com.
+If you have any questions, please contact Jo Reiken at firstname.lastname@example.org.